Executing Discrete/Continuous Declarative Process Specifications via Complex Event Processing: Preliminaries and Fundamentals

 \section{Preliminaries and Fundamentals}

 This section provides the theoretical foundation for our work.
-We first discuss the fundamentals of temporal logic and declarative process modeling based on Linear Temporal Logic (LTL).
-We then present Signal Temporal Logic (STL) and explain its role in enabling hybrid declarative specifications that integrate discrete events with continuous data.
+We first discuss the fundamentals of temporal logic and declarative process modeling based on LTL.
+We then present STL and explain its role in enabling hybrid declarative specifications that integrate discrete events with continuous data.